kristinemlarson/gnssIR_python/README.md

 Unless the RINEX data are sitting in your working directory, I believe the code attempts to pick up your RINEX file from UNAVCO, SOPAC, and SONEL, but only low-rate data are accessed.

 There is a high-rate option, but it only works for UNAVCO.
+Use -rate 1 to get 1 second data.

 There is also a decimator, but it uses teqc to do that decimation.
-So if you don't install teqc, it will not work.
+So if you don't install teqc, it will not work. e.g. -dec 30 will decimate to 30 seconds.

 The SNR files created by this code are stored in REFL_CODE/YYYY/snr in a subdirectory with your station name on it.